code-JOA/About-Me/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I recently completed my Data Science studies at Flatiron school in London;
+- 👨🏽‍💻 I am a Data scientist based in London;
 <!-- - 💼 I am also currently pursuing a Bachelor's degree in Business Administration in London; -->
 - ⏳ I am constantly learning and keep myself updated with the latest technologies.
-- 🤔 My interests are Data Science, web development and design;
+- 🤔 My interests are Data Science, web development and design ( UX/UI ) using Figma;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email via josh_billion@yahoo.com to reach me.
 - 📝 See my [Resume]() to get more info.